New Member Orientations Every Wednesday

 The Laborers has an Apprenticeship Program to get you started if you have no experience.
 We have an excellent training program for the inexperienced and experienced alike.
 Our Program trains in all the different aspects of the Laborers job including, but not limited to, concrete placement, pipe laying, asphalt paving, erosion control, fence building, bridges and buildings.

-If you are interested in becoming a member or just want more information, we have new member/prospective member orientations at 9:00 am on Tuesday’s at the Sacramento Union Hall located at 1320 National Drive, Sacramento.
-No appointment is needed, just bring yourself and your questions!
+If you are interested in becoming a member or just want more information, we have new member/prospective member orientations at 9:00 am on Wednesday’s at the Sacramento Union Hall located at 1320 National Drive, Sacramento.
+Please call to register as we have limited spaces due to Covid-19 restrictions (916)928-8300.

 Continued training is available to all members.
 Most classes are taught at the Terence J. O’Sullivan Training Center in San Ramon.
 However, some classes are taught off-site.
 If you would like to sign up for a class, please contact your local office.